danielcalvolopez/antd/README.md

 Test the app

-This project is a practice to work with antd
+This project is a test / exercise consisting in importing a table from antd, displaying data from a REST API, filtering and sorting the data in the table and displaying always the first row on a separate component (Card)